WilliamMayor/hapy/README.md

 The functions `get_info` and `get_job_info` return a python `dict` that contains the XML returned by Heritrix. `get_job_configuration` returns a string containing the CXML configuration.

-For example, here's how to get the launch count of a job name 'test':
+For example, here's how to get the launch count of a job named 'test':

     import hapy